RJLP-hw-uk/RCCS-Python4Research/tutorials/part5-copilot-AI.md

 2. Click the Extensions icon in the Activity Bar (or press `Ctrl+Shift+X`)
 3. Search for "GitHub Copilot"
 4. Click "Install" on the GitHub Copilot extension
-5. After installation, click "Sign in to GitHub" when prompted
+5. After installation, sign in to VS Code with your GitHub account:
+   - Click the account icon in the bottom-left corner
+   - Select "Sign in to GitHub"
+   - Your browser will open
+   - Authorize VS Code in the browser
+   - Return to VS Code
+   - Wait for the "GitHub Copilot" extension to activate

 ![GitHub Copilot Extension](/resources/images/copilot-extension.png)